 7. Tongariro National Park is a special place

-The Tongariro National Park is home to herb fields, forests, lakes, streams, dessert-like areas and volcanoes.
+The Tongariro National Park is home to herb fields, forests, lakes, streams, desert-like areas and volcanoes.
 In 1993, Tongariro became the first place in the world to be listed as a World Heritage Site for the spiritual and cultural values that the landscape holds for the Māori people.
 The mountains are a vital part of the Māori people’s history and their whakapapa (genealogy).
-As my friends and I walked this crossing, I was able to experience the natural beauty and majesty the landscape of Aoteraoa has to offer.
+As my friends and I walked this crossing, I was able to experience the natural beauty and majesty the landscape of Aotearoa has to offer.

 8. Pounamu is important to the Maori people